divin/youtube-downloader/README.md

 ## 📦 Installation
 1. Clone this repository.
+2. Create a Python 3.10 virtual environment.
+3. Move into the cloned repository.
-2. Install the dependencies with `pip install -r requirements.txt`.
+4. Install the package with `pip install -e .`.
-3. Run the app with `python app.py`.
+5. Run the app with `python -m youtube_downloader`.

 ## 🙌 Contribution
 Contributions, issues, and feature requests are welcome!